Sunburn Event August 22-24, 2025 held at PSHS in Mohnton, PA

 Am I allowed to take pictures or video?
 No .
 Due to the nature of the camp promoting nudity & the neighbors who reside at PSHS it is a venue rule to NOT have any photos or videos taken.

 Can I bring my RV?
 Yes, but there are limited spaces and there is an additional charge.
-All RV arrangements must be made well in advance and be done directly with PSHS 717-445-6330 https://www.pshsinc.com/
+All RV arrangements must be made well in advance and be done directly with PSHS 717-445-6330 https://www.pshsinc.com/ PSHS no longer has dumping facilities.
+There are other nearby campgrounds that MAY be able to accommodate you, but you’re on your own for that.

 What about children?
 Feel free to bring them.
 We practice radical inclusion so all are welcome.
 PSHS is a family friendly naturalist venue.
+Minors (under 18) are free, but must be supervised by their parents.
+Children under 12 are not allowed in the hot tub or sauna.

 Will there be music playing all night?
 Sometimes… if you are a light sleeper, we recommend that you bring earplugs and camp away from the speakers.